lefkiospaikousis/LPfars/README.md

 [![Travis build
 status](https://travis-ci.org/lefkiospaikousis/LPfars.svg?branch=master)](https://travis-ci.org/lefkiospaikousis/LPfars)

-LPfars is a package that was build for the purposes of the coursera course [Building R Packages](https://www.coursera.org/learn/r-packages)
+LPfars is a package that was built for the purposes of the Coursera course [Building R Packages](https://www.coursera.org/learn/r-packages)

 # LPfars